 The youngest and last surviving child Polish immigrants who arrived in the 1920s, Richard lettered for Beck and Constanza Studios and did illustrations for Fawcett Publications’ Shazam!
 Captain Marvel comic books while a teenager at Brooklyn Tech.
-Drafted by the Army in 1943, he received three medals for honorable service through 1946, when he took up the study of fine arts at the Academie de la Grande Chaumiere and the École nationale supérieure des Beaux-Arts in Paris.
+Drafted by the Army in 1943, he received three medals for honorable service through 1946.
+Then he took up study of fine arts at the Academie de la Grande Chaumiere and the École nationale supérieure des Beaux-Arts in Paris.

 Richard leaves behind a son and daughter and three grandchildren.
-“A man never dies as long as he is remembered,” and Richard’s portraiture is a lasting tribute to his life and work.
+“A man never dies as long as he is remembered.”
+Richard’s portraiture is a lasting tribute to his life and work.

 Background information from Richard’s obituary in The New York Times.

 I’m so sorry to hear of my wonderful Art and Design teacher’s passing.
 He taught me illustration.
 I still have his grade with his beautiful handwriting on my projects that we did with stippling, gouache paints, rapitographs, he taught me so much.
 I remember that self portrait in our 1986 yearbook Jonathan I remember you in school as well.
 I’m so sorry for your loss.